 While there are instances of AI today, the opportunity is in front of us.
 It can be used to do things in smarter, faster, or in completely new ways.
 There are three types of AI capabilities commonly grouped together:

 Process automation: Augment or automate manual processes or tasks

 - Example: Transfer employee onboarding information from paper forms or email attachments into a HR system.

-- Business value: Process efficiencies and time saved that can be allocated to other high impact / value tasks, reducing employee workload while providing a faster, smoother experience for the new hire.
+- Business value: Process efficiencies and time saved that can be allocated to other high value tasks, reducing employee workload while providing a faster, smoother experience for the new hire.

-- Definition: Identify (hidden) patterns and trends in large data sets.
+Analytics: Identify hidden patterns and trends in large datasets

 - Example: Detecting wear of parts from sensor data in airplanes.